SagitMalka/Traffic-Analysis-and-Visualization/README.md

 ## Notes

 - Ensure that your CSV files have the required format with columns such as 'Time', 'Length', 'Protocol', etc., as needed by the script.
+You can get such files using Wireshark, just export as CSV instead of PCAP.
 - The script automatically generates plots based on the available data and file names.

 ## License